 As a dancer, your body is your instrument through which you communicate meaning through movement.
 As a choreographer, you can create the movements that can challenge and move an audience’s perspective.
 Culture enriches our lives and being a dancer and choreographer puts you in the centre of being an agent for change and beauty.

 Dancers are often vibrant, fit, energetic and positive people.
 Participating in this course will expand your analysis skills.
 Your understanding will grow, as to how choreographers develop meaning through movement.
 Your own skills as a thinking dancer will lift.
 The skills that you learn in VCE Dance will enhance aspects of your life as you head into the performing arts, arts education and fitness sectors.

 What do you do?

-- creating and making your own solo works showing a range of movement which explores the criteria as set by the VCAA
+- creating and making your own solo dance works showing a range of movements, which explores the criteria as set by the VCAA

-- learning, rehearsing and performing a group dance work as a DECV class
+- learning, rehearsing and performing a learnt group dance as a DECV class